skupperproject/skupper-example-kubecon2020/README.md

 skupper connect pubb.yaml
 ```

-Once the network makes its connections can establishes its neighbors and
+Once the network makes its connections and establishes its neighbors and
 topology, the `skupper status` command will display the site's view of the
 network.

 To access the Skupper console, use `kubectl get services` on Private-C to find
-the external IP address of the skupper-controller service.
+the external IP address of the `skupper-controller` service.
 Point your web
 browser to this address followed by `:8080`.

-## Launching the service instances
+## Launch the service instances

 On both Public-A and Private-C, install the KNative service and use Skupper to expose the services across the network:
 ```